mdmtk/docs/edge/source/guide/csp/cert.md

 Description:

 >This parm is used to set the password which is needed to initialize the Android Keystore.

->**Note:** This parm is optional and is not required to be present in the Request XML document.
+Specifying an empty (length of zero) value (or the absence of this parm from the XML) will not set this password.

 Parm value input rules: